 - Parameters and operations of the object, etc.

-A special measure is the level of use of reusable components.
+One of the metrics for software quality is the level of reusable components.
 It is the ratio of the product’s size – finished components to the size of the system as a whole.
 This measure is also used in determining the cost and quality of software.
 Examples of metrics:

 - Total number of objects and number of reusables